Modules over orders, conjugacy classes of integral matrices, and abelian varieties over finite fields: Introduction

 \section{Introduction}

+The problem of classifying finitely generated modules over a commutative unitary ring~$R$ up to isomorphism is in general very hard.
+It has been studied for several classes of rings~$R$, producing a vast literature which goes back to Eichler and Jacobinski, and spans several decades.
+Excellent accounts can be found, for example, in the books~\cite{CurtisReiner81} and~\cite{CurtisReiner87} by Curtis and Reiner, in the books~\cite{RoggenkampHuber-Dyson70} by Roggenkamp and Huber-Dyson, and in~\cite{Roggenkamp70} by Roggenkamp.
+Further references are provided in this introduction.

-The problem of classifying finitely generated modules over a commutative unitary ring $R$ up to isomorphism is in general very hard.
-Nevertheless, it is completely solved in some special cases: for example, when $R$ is a field, a principal ideal domain, or a Dedekind domain.
-The latter case, which is usually referred to as Steinitz Theory \cite{Steinitz12}, will be the starting point of the investigation contained in this paper.
+In some very special cases, we do have theoretical classifications of the isomorphism classes of modules: this is the case, for example, when~$R$ is a field, a principal ideal domain, or a Dedekind domain.
+The latter case, which is usually referred to as Steinitz Theory~\cite{Steinitz12}, will be the starting point of the investigation contained in this paper.

+In other cases, as explained in Section~\ref{subsec:comparison}, there are algorithms to produce representatives of the isomorphism classes.
+In this paper, we produce a new algorithm that vastly supersedes the previous ones in terms of generality.